 2. Use technology to track your spending

 Some people like having a little help with their budget.
-And there are many budgeting apps available that can pull in your previous expenses to show you where your money is going.
+And there are many budgeting apps that can pull in your previous expenses to show you where your money is going.
 You can even sign up for Bankrate’s myMoney to categorize your spending transactions, identify ways to cut back and improve your financial health.

 Others might prefer to keep their transactions between them and their financial institution.
 In that case, you can use a simple piece of paper, a spreadsheet or Bankrate’s home budget calculator to analyze and plan your spending.

-With so many products and tools available, it’s probably the best time to track your spending, Kenney says.
+With so many products and tools available, it’s probably the best time to track your spending.

 3. Price out your expenses

 Sure, you’ve been with your insurance company forever.
 But is it really giving you the best deal?
 You don’t know unless you periodically compare it to the competition.
 You could end up saving a bunch of money for about the same coverage.

 The same can go for looking at your cable bill.
 Perhaps cutting the cord and using some of the streaming services out there instead could result in significant monthly savings.